-You’d think that a woman over 70 would just befriend a few people here and there, track news from the grandkids, look at pictures, etc. But in this case, it became much more than just a medium for family updates.
+You’d think a woman over 70 would just befriend a few people here and there, track news from the grandkids, look at pictures, etc. But in this case, it became much more than just a medium for family updates.
 My mother, like so many before her, was sucked into Facebook like a star into a black hole.
-When she came for visits (and keep in mind that this is a once a year event as we live on different continents), she would spend many an hour online reading updates, and in the beginning, replying freely.
+When she came for visits (and keep in mind that this is a once-a-year event as we live on different continents), she would spend many an hour online reading updates, and in the beginning, replying freely.
 Just like my daughter.

-So why would Facebook, or other social media, be so attractive to grandma’s and grandkids alike?
+So why would Facebook, or other social media, be so attractive to grandmas and grandkids alike?
 Sociologists have been examining this for years.
 Universities and research centres have reams of data, studies and papers on the subject.
 From all that data many conclusions can be derived.
-Among other things, people use Facebook for communication, to keep in touch, to be involved: “I want to see you.”
+Among other things, people use Facebook for communication, to keep in touch and to be involved: “I want to see you.”
 On the other hand, they use it as a means of public display and recognition: “I want to be seen.”

 What’s important to understand here while you’re getting online and creating your web presence is what a powerful tool this is.
 When millions of people get Facebook accounts to see or be seen, they are in dire need of other subjects and objects.
 Your web presence is crucial to their virtual survival.
-The digital generation, a generation of activists, consumers, students, what-have-you, is looking for what you are offering, and many of them are looking within the social media world.
+The digital generation, a generation of activists, consumers, students and what-have-you, is looking for what you are offering, and many of them are looking within the social media world.